DRBrenner/javascript-challenge/README.md

 # Purpose

-This was a Data Analytics course assignment designed to practice using D3 to call data
+This was a Data Analytics course assignment designed to practice using D3 to append and filter data in a webpage table.
+The exact assignment is described in the Homework Description section below.
+I chose to do Level 1 and the optional Level 2 assignments.

+# Tools Used

+JavaScript, HTNL, CSS, and D3

 # JavaScript Homework Description